-Most Dunmer in Indoril lands are commoners who rarely interact with the lords of Indoril.
-They live in various small townships and mostly are farmers, with some slightly wealthier craftsmen and artisans among them.
+Most Dunmer in Indoril lands are commoners who rarely interact with their lords.
+They live in various small townships.
+Most are farmers, with some slightly wealthier craftsmen and artisans among them.
 Their lives are simple and local: they rarely travel far from where they are born.
 They keep only a portion of what they produce, the remainder being given over to the house of the lord on whose lands they are tenants.
 Each township elects a hetman from among their elders to represent it to lord which rules it.
 Some of the commoners do not live in the township proper, but on the backwoods or near the fields that they till.
-Some townships are poorer than others, being made of wooden shacks, while others have built adobe buildings.
+Prosperity varies considerably, with some townships comprised of wooden shacks while others have adobe buildings.

 Common Dunmer east of the Thirr are just as unfriendly as their lords.
-There are only a handful of outlanders in their part of the country and they are untrustworthy of travellers in general.
-The Dunmer are not hospitable and have no concept of guest-right.
+There are only a handful of outlanders in their part of the country and the natives are untrustworthy of travellers in general.
+These Dunmer are not hospitable and have no concept of guest-right.
 They are very religious, not in the sense that they are zealous or evangelistic, but in the sense that the Tribunal Temple is all they have ever known.
 They will generally dislike the player.

 They trade with one another on a personal level, but they do not have merchants servicing even a regional trade network: the only major trade infrastructure is in the service of the House to move its portion.
 Recently, in some of the larger and wealthier townships, shopkeepers peddling imported items and magics have set up (mostly outlanders).
-The influx of outlanders of the past century has reached even as far as these towns, but to a much lesser degree than in western Morrowind, and these townships represent a more “traditional” way of life.
+The influx of outlanders during the past century has reached even as far as these towns, but to a much lesser degree than in western Morrowind.
+For the most part these townships represent a more “traditional” way of life.

-Some commoners also live as servants in the Indoril castle-estates, and many live in Almalexia.
+Some commoners also live as servants in the Indoril chapels, and many live in Almalexia.
 Those in Almalexia may work in the service of the House, or in trades which serve the other commoners, or they may live off of charity.
-Some are associated with one or another Tong which provides a service to nobles and provides for them.
+Some are associated with one Tong or another, and provide a particular service to nobles and their lord.
 They tend to be more cosmopolitan than their rural compatriots, but that is not saying much.

-Indoril retainers act as moral and personal support for the Inodril noblity.
+Indoril retainers act as moral and personal support for the Indoril nobility.
 They are the ones who oversee the practical application of laws within their jurisdictions.
 They are the judiciary and itinerant clerks who mediate between the noble classes and the serfdom.
-Beyond Indoril territory, they can also be found at Temples and other locations, attempting to assert their virtues in places that have long strayed from them.
+Beyond Indoril territory, they can also be found at Temples and other locations, attempting to assert their values in places that have long strayed from them.
 They are sworn to the service of the Indoril nobles, and through determined study and meditation, can also become nobles themselves (if they have the right connections).

 Much has already been written about the Indoril.
 They are Morrowind's equivalent of nobility and lawyers combined.
 Their lives are highly ritualized and all built around a sense of their personal superiority as the family of the divine.
 They feel both a strong sense of noblesse oblige, which drives them to commit certain acts of charity, and a strong sense of entitlement, which causes them to walk all over the enormous class of peasants which support their lifestyle.

-They live in the Chapels of the Garden, monolithic structures that dominate the Heartland, or in Almalexia’s Moon-and-Star district, and wear a unique set of clothing.
-Their names are given in full in the old style: House, Personal, Family; since all of them are of House Indoril, that means that all of their names are prefixed “Indoril,” almost as if it is some sort of title.
+They live in the Chapels of the Garden, monolithic structures that dominate the Heartland and fill Almalexia’s Moon-and-Star district.
+Nobles wear a unique set of clothing, and guard it as jealously as the Ordinators guard their armor.
+Their names are given in the old style: House, Personal; since all of them are of House Indoril, that means that all of their names are prefixed “Indoril,” almost as if it is some sort of title.
 There are various groups within the Indoril that will be used to illustrate their fracturing hegemony (such as the Adamant Wings, and the Motherless) that will be described in the questing document and are generally unimportant to their greater character tropes).

 Even though they do not have an obvious visual presence outside of Almalexia, their influence is widespread in the Heartland and beyond.
 While the highest echelons of the House are nobles, lawyers and priests in Almalexia, the Indoril also have a whole contingent of itinerant clerks, judges, moral advisors and spokesmen that pervade most corners of the country.
 (General name for these people is needed.)
 It is considered salutary for a young Indoril to travel to some far-flung area and engage in this kind of work for some time in order to connect with the true Dunmer spirit.
 They try to blend in, but always stick out anyway.
 Of course, like all their other Houses, their greatest virtue can also turn to hubris.
 Like their ideology, the Indoril are an influential, but ultimately naive romantic concept that does not hold up against context.
 Their years of resolute belief in the Dunmer at large has also left them with a slightly patronizing attitude.
 In recent years, as the dream of Resdayn finally begins to crumble, it has made them increasingly bitter about the gap between the course of history and their view of how things were meant to be: "We, who have always believed in you", like a parent whose child doesn't want to play the violin anymore.